johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 17. These guidelines deliberately do not require any specific technologies or processes.
 On the one hand, such technologies and processes are subject to too much change, and on the other hand, the authors of the guide do not presume to decide for manufacturers which technologies and processes are best for the specific application.
 18. These guidelines should be available in German and English.
 19. The focus is on the IT security of medical devices, not on IT security for organizations such as hospitals and medical device manufacturers.
 The authors of these guidelines are aware that attacks are increasingly affecting medical device manufacturers&#39; supply chains.
 Future versions of these guidelines will have to take this into account by establishing requirements for organizations.

-1. Examples are: Developers, testers, regulatory affairs department, quality managers, employees in service and support, product managers, medical device consultants. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref1)
-2. Competences should be specified (comprehension, capabilities), rather than primarily topics. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref2)
-3. Primary users are those who use the product for the intended medical purpose.
-Secondary users are all other people who use the product as intended, e.g. during installation, configuration, update/upgrade. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref3)
-4. Examples can be found in the section on labeling. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref4)
-5. Examples: The operator has not installed virus protection.
-Users share a password. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref5)
-6. Examples of such classification systems are [DREAD](https://en.wikipedia.org/wiki/DREAD_(risk_assessment_model)) and [CVSS](https://nvd.nist.gov/vuln-metrics/cvss).
-However, these have no relation to safety. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref6)
-7. The standards can be divided into the structural interoperability level (e.g. TCP/IP, HTTPs, SFTP, CAN, RS232, USB), the syntactic level (e.g. csv, JSON, XML, HL7), the semantic level (e.g. nomenclatures and coding systems such as LOINC (e.g. laboratory values), ATC (drugs), ICD (diagnoses), UCUM (units) and the organizational level (IHE)). [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref7)
-8. As an alternative to the usage scenarios, each group of UI elements (for example, screen pages, panels) offered within this usage scenario can be examined.
-This activity is part of the general analysis of the risk caused by the implementation of product measures concerning IT security. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref8)
-9. g. restriction of permitted IP and MAC addresses, physical access protection. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref9)
-10. Unlike the aspects described above, these are risks that arise even though the system behaves as specified.
-This activity is part of the general analysis of the risk caused by the implementation of product measures concerning IT security.
-It is therefore not a question of risks due to a lack of IT security, but of risks (in the sense of freedom from danger, availability and performance) resulting from measures to increase IT security. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref10)
-11. Examples of such data are patient data (e.g. demographic data, case histories, diagnoses), examination data (e.g. laboratory values, radiological and pathological images) and treatment data (prescriptions, medical device settings), configuration data for the devices, user data (in particular access data), keys, software certificates, program code (including SOUP/OTS). [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref11)
-12. Examples of checks: Check for incorrect length, completeness, incorrect character set, unexpected characters, data sent multiple times, outdated/late data, unexpected or incorrect formats (e.g. no escaping of characters with special meaning like separators, no well-formed XML, invalid JSON files, incorrect data types, XML that does not correspond to the specified schema), other character sets, keywords contained in the input and (invalid) commands, Big-Endian instead of Little-Endian, values that are not included in the intended value range (e.g. in the classification or encoding system), wrong time zone, wrong number format, impossible data (e.g. birthday in the future), contradictory data, etc. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref12)
-13. If possible and useful, lists of permitted values (whitelisting) are recommended. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref13)
-14. The measures include the requirement that development tools, development environments and libraries (SOUP, OTS components) may only be loaded from approved sources that have been classified as secure, that the IT infrastructure is protected by appropriate measures such as virus protection and firewalls, and that libraries are checked for malware before use (e.g. with virus scanners).
-These requirements may also affect the purchasing process. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref14)
-15. Example of services typically offered by operating systems: Webserver, RPC, cloud services, drives (e.g. USB), database, DICOM, services via socket connections. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref15)
-16. At least the top-level components.
-These components also correspond to the objects. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref16)
-17. Examples are code metrics (e.g. McCabe measure), specifications for the documentation of/commenting on the code and for its formatting, as well as the prohibition of insecure functions (in C &quot;gets&quot;, &quot;strcopy&quot; and [ther functions](https://msdn.microsoft.com/library/bb288454.aspx)), and the obligation to use annotations (e.g. [SAL](https://msdn.microsoft.com/en-us/library/ms235402.aspx)) to avoid buffer overflows, the obligation to check the transfer parameters for internal interfaces, etc. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref17)
-18. Examples would be a physical access protection, obfuscation of code, operating system with address space layout randomization.
-This protection is usually provided by the operating systems. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref18)
-19. Examples: No use of insecure functions, &quot;input sanitization&quot; for all external interfaces at least. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref19)
-20. Documented should be understood as having a double meaning: 1.
-The manufacturer has defined the necessary competences (see ISO 13485:2016 chapter 7.3.2 f).
-2. The manufacturer has documented that the specific people have the competences. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref20)
-21. When working out the test cases, you can use the above list of check criteria as a guide. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref21)
-22. This plan may be part of the development plan, a V&amp;V plan, or another plan. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref22)
-23. Vulnerabilities are, for example, recorded in the[NIST National Vulnerability Database](https://nvd.nist.gov/) (NVD).
-In general, scanners such as Nessus or OpenVAS are used.
-The requirement is not for penetration testing to necessarily test for all known vulnerabilities.
-The FDA explicitly requires this cross referencing between the CBOMs and the NVS. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref23)
-24. Fuzz testing should focus more on your own code and less so on the OTS software.
-The use of several scanners usually leads to a larger range of input values. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref24)
-25. g.
-DoS, SQL injection, cross-site scripting, directory transversal, buffer overflow, syntactically or semantically incorrect queries. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref25)
-26. g. according to [OWSAP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) or [CWE/SANS Top 25](http://cwe.mitre.org/top25/). [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref26)
-27. Examples: Audit logs, vulnerability databases, customer complaints, calls to the hotline, observations (e.g. user behavior), government databases (FDA MAUDE, BfArM, SwissMedic etc.), social media, Google searches, laws, standards etc. As well as everything on similar products or technologies. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref27)
-28. The MDR requires this in the Annex on post-market surveillance.
-The manufacturers must establish when (e.g. incident/near incident), the measures (see below) have to be implemented. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref28)
-29. Measures may include: Recalls, notifications from the regulatory authorities, CAPA, product improvement, process improvement, training (user, internal), customer information, changes to the support materials, limitation of intended purpose.
-The definition must therefore include the definition of who (e.g. user, notified body, authority) should be informed and how (e.g. field safety note). [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref29)
-30. The frequency must be at least once a year, for critical components it must be more than once a month.
-UL 2900-2-1 talks about two-week update cycles. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref30)
-31. The incident response plan can be part of other plans or documents, such as the post-market surveillance plan or the vigilance requirements. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref31)
-32. For example, the manufacturer implements a &quot;break glass&quot;, i.e. an option to bypass the authorization strategy in order to be able to access important data immediately.
-These workaround must be recorded and later justified. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref32)
-33. This is a special case of the requirement that every program code must be checked for integrity in the event of a restart.
-The programcode includes the software and the firmware.
-The check must use cryptographic methods. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref33)
-34. g. successful and unsuccessful login attempts, calling up of basic functions (including changing configuration settings), identifying security problems (e.g. independent self-testing by devices, detection of malware, etc.), installing and removing patches, creating, changing and deleting users, passwords and permissions, adding or removing storage media, connecting or removing neighboring systems. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref34)
-35. Don&#39;t formulate so generally, but specify specific system requirements, e.g. the system detects a CPU load greater than x%, a data traffic greater than y MB/s, a storage medium that is using than z% of its capacity, more than n login attempts within m minutes, and so on. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref35)
-36. Again, formulate very specifically, ideally via a behavior observable at the interfaces such as &quot;turns off&quot;, &quot;deactivates the data connection&quot;, &quot;shows the following warning&quot;, etc. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref36)
-37. Examples: Network/interfaces (bandwidth, availability, ports, IP ranges, latencies, encryption, firewalls etc.), virus protection, operating systems, physical access permissions, other software that may or may not run on the system at the same time (games?, firewall, database, web server).
-The FDA also requires details of the direction of communication at the interfaces. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref37)
-38. Examples: User training (e.g. how to handle passwords), virus protection updates, manufacturer information on incidents, updates and patches, monitoring, backup (and restore). [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref38)
-39. Examples: Installation, connection to network, evaluation of audit logs, deletion of unneeded users, exchange of keys or certificates, deletion of temporary files. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref39)
-40. Patient safety takes priority, even if this approach contradicts the basic idea behind these guidelines, it is better to increase IT security step-by-step rather than to not take any action at all. [?](../../C:%5CUsers%5Cchristianjohner%5CDocuments%5C99_Temp%5Crepo%5Cit-security-guideline%5CGuideline-IT-Security-DE.md#fnref40)

-[^C2b-02]: The check should be done at all levels of interoperability.
-For example, the protocols and formats would also have to checked, e.g. whether XML -files are well-formed.

-[^C3-01]: The FDA insists on [https://csrc.nist.gov/Projects/Cryptographic-Module-Validation- Program/Standards] (https://csrc.nist.gov/Projects/Cryptographic- Module-Validation-Program/Standards) and [NIST FIPS 140-2 Suite B] (https://csrc.nist.gov/CSRC/media/projects/cryptographic-module- validation-program/documents/security-policies/140sp2851.pdf).

-[^D4-04]: If necessary, the manufacturer must also specify how long it intends to offer support for.

-[^D4-05]: Network, architecture, flow and state diagrams.
-Interfaces, components, communication paths, authentication mechanisms for each communicating component, such as websites, servers, cloud storage and interoperable systems.
-Design features that permit the validated software updates and patches.
-List of all components, such as 3rd party software (see FDA CBOM)